ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 By default _Strawberry Shake_ generates dependency injection code for `Microsoft.Extensions.DependencyInjection` this can be switched of by adding the following `MSBuild` property `<GraphQLEnableDI>false</GraphQLEnableDI>`.

-The generator will automatically detect if you are using C# 8.0 with nullables reference types or if you are using an older version of C#.
+The generator will automatically detect if you are using C# 8.0 with nullable reference types or if you are using an older version of C#.

 You can use the following `MSBuild` properties to control this.